inspec/inspec/docs/profiles.md

 ### path

 The `path` setting defines a profile that is located on disk.
 This setting is typically used during development of profiles and when debugging profiles.
+The profile path should be somewhere other than the`controls`directory.
+For example, place them in a directory called `profiles` at the same level as `controls`.

 ```YAML
 depends: